 A lot of people claim conspiracy around this topic, so I would like for my readers to review the following examples of historically documented experiments which would have changed the world substantially from how we know it.

 Almost every educated person knows something about Nikola Tesla and the contributions he made to technological advancements in various fields.
 For the sake of this article, I’d like to bring up the Wardenclyffe Tower Project, which was possibly one of the most famous buried projects in our history, with results suggesting the potential for global free energy.

 Nikola stated that “Electric power is everywhere, present in unlimited quantities and can drive the world’s machinery without the need of coal, oil, gas or any other fuels.”
 He was referring to the Earth’s ionosphere and had theorized that towers could pull this energy and feed it down as a resource to the ground.

 At first, his funding was cut – then, his research facility was burned down, and related documentation and studies were destroyed.
 It has been believed that this was done because Tesla was having good results in his experiments, and the people who profit from the electrical grid were concerned that they would lose their income.

-A less known researcher from history, Wilhelm Reich, created an instrument which was used on various occasions to change weather.
-This “Cloudbuster”, as he called it, could create rain on demand, and held promise for various global advancements including an abundance of irrigation capability, drought suppression, and potentially the end of hunger for humanity.
+A less known researcher from history, Wilhelm Reich, created an instrument that was used on various occasions to change the weather.
+This “Cloudbuster”, as he called it, could create rain on demand and held promise for various global advancements including an abundance of irrigation capability, drought suppression, and potentially the end of hunger for humanity.